 There are a host of great ways to ruin your chances of selling your home over the holidays.

-If you’re short on time and need to sabotage your chances of selling your home before the end of the fiscal year, here are three easy ways to ruin your holiday home sale:
+Are you short on time and need to sabotage your chances of selling your home before the end of the fiscal year?
+No problem!
+We know three easy ways to ruin your holiday home sale.
+(Or is selling your home for the best price your goal?
+If so, we have a couple quick fixes for you, too.)

 1. Date Your Listing Photos

 Nothing says “no one wants to buy this house” like viewing listing photos in April that are covered with holiday decorations.
-The national real estate market is moving very quickly right now, with properties selling in an average of 39 days on the market.
-But should your home linger on market a little longer, that inflatable Santa in the front lawn of your listing photo will seal the deal.
+The national real estate market is moving very quickly right now.
+In fact, properties are closing after an average of 73 days on the market in some WNC communities.
+But should your home linger on the market a little longer, that inflatable Santa in the front lawn of your listing photo will definitely blow your chances.
+Awesome work!

 2. Overdo the Holiday Decorations

-Even if your listing photos are immaculately season neutral, you can still use your holiday decor to drive away visitors.
-Simply prepare for open houses and walkthroughs by covering every square foot of your yard and home with holiday decorations.
+Are you worried that your listing photos are too immaculately season neutral?
+Don’t worry—you can still use your holiday decor to drive away visitors!
+Simply prepare for open houses and walkthroughs by covering every square foot of your yard and home with holiday decorations (see above).
 For the best effect, don’t put away the fall and Thanksgiving decorations before taking out items for Christmas or Chanukah.
-Remember our decoration motto: If you can still see the floor, you have room for more.
+Remember our tacky decoration motto: If you can still see the floor, you have room for more.

-EASY FIX: Simple, tasteful seasonal decorations (especially if they are holiday neutral) are a great way to show prospective buyers your home’s design potential.
-To avoid alienating any buyers, it’s also best to skip any decor that’s overtly religious.
+QUICK FIX: Simple and tasteful seasonal decorations (especially if they are holiday neutral) are a great way to show prospective buyers your home’s design potential.
+To avoid alienating any buyers, we also recommend skipping any decor that’s overtly religious.
+Instead, a few well chosen seasonal accents can make your home feel fresh and current.

 3. Schedule a Full House over Your Open House

-Contrary to popular belief, demonstrating just how many extended family members can fit into your two-bedroom bungalow for your annual family reunion is a terrible way to attract homebuyers.
+Contrary to popular belief, demonstrating just how many extended family members can fit into your two-bedroom bungalow for your annual family reunion is a terrible way to attract home buyers.
 So…go for it!
-Load up that dining room table, destroy the kitchen with dirty pots and pans, cover your office in wrapping paper, pull in as many lawn chairs as you can fit into the living room, and thoroughly dust the guest bathroom sink with Aunt Ida’s scented body powder (the scent is talc).
+Load up that dining room table.
+Destroy the kitchen with dirty pots and pans.
+Cover your office in wrapping paper.
+Pull in as many lawn chairs as you can fit into the living room, then add two more.
+And thoroughly dust the guest bathroom sink with Aunt Ida’s scented body powder.
+(The scent is talc.)
+That will make for a festive open house!

-EASY FIX: Though you might see home showings slow through the holidays, it’s also a great time for buyers who are relocating to take a trip to the mountains, which can include a walkthrough of your home.
-Focus on keeping your home neat and tidy.
+QUICK FIX: You might see home showings slow through the holidays.
+However, it’s also a great time for buyers who are relocating to take a trip to the mountains.
+And that trip may include a walkthrough of your home.
+Focus on keeping your home as neat and tidy as possible through the holiday season.
 And maybe let your cousin Rick host the family reunion this year.